iamshadmirza/BlogsByShad/blogs/from-nothing-to-hashnode/index.md

 ## Preparing for Job Hunt

-My friends left for job hunt and I started thinking how and what to learn.
+My friends left for a job hunt and I started thinking about how and what to learn.
 I knew Java basics and JSP pages so I decided to get better at Java first then try Android Development.

 It's June 2018 and Bucky Roberts is creating some amazing tutorials on YouTube.
 I learned Java from his [Java Core playlist](https://www.youtube.com/playlist?list=PLFE2CE09D83EE3E28) and moved on to learn Android Development from [these tutorials](https://www.youtube.com/playlist?list=PL6gx4Cwl9DGBsvRxJJOzG4r4k_zLKrnxl).